openhab/openhab-docs/developers/module-types/index.md

 We do not need to care about the `ProviderChangeListener` methods here, because our types are rather static.
 If module types change over time in your factory, you need to notify the automation engine.

-It is common practise to define the unique ID (UID) within the type class itself.
+It is common practice to define the unique ID (UID) within the type class itself.

 Let's have a look at all of our type classes: